-A more general approach taken by Zencrack is to associate each counted fatigue cycle with the time at which the maximum load level of the cycle occurs within the time history.
-An example is shown schematically in Fig. 5.
-In this method, the integration proceeds by integrating segments of the load vs time history to give da/dt contributions with instantaneous da/dn cycle contributions added as their time points are reached.
-The effect of increasing crack size is also accounted for during the integration process.
+The approach taken by Zencrack is to associate each counted fatigue cycle with the time at which the maximum load level of the cycle occurs within the time history.
+An example is shown schematically in Fig. 3.
+The integration proceeds by integrating segments of the load vs time history to give da/dt contributions with instantaneous da/dn cycle contributions added as their time points are reached.
+The effect of increasing crack size is also accounted for during the integration.